Opticcss/Opticcss.github.io/_posts/2021-07-20-Fast Convolution (FC, FastConv) by Fast Fourier Transform.md

 ## **2. Special Treatment for Small Kernel in Image/Neural Network**

-multiple dispatch, efficient
-memory allocations, and macros to generate multi- dimensional code
+​	In the convolutional neural network, the convolution with extremely small kernel is been a lot of used.
+One of the method that could help boosting the efficiency of  convolution is to use the metaprogramming, this especially simple in `Julia`, which has its multiple dispatch, efficient memory allocations, and macros to generate multi-dimensional code.

-By allocating the memory in a helper function, the algorithm also improves efficiency by reusing memory within the actual convolution function.
-Additionally, we use `@inbounds` to eliminate array bounds checking, further increasing performance speedups.
+​	As for the implementation of the fast convolution `fast_conv_n(·)`, it is mainly realized by allocating the memory in a helper function, the algorithm also improves efficiency by reusing memory within the actual convolution function.
+Additionally, `@inbounds` is used to eliminate array bounds checking, which further increasing performance speedups.
+It can be seen in the following code, mostly of the process are moved into the compiler, and it is optimized specifically for machine vision applications, and integrate into the high performance computing `Julia` platform (note that `using Base.Cartesian` should be previously included).
-Our implementation covers a wide variety of signal types (real, complex, Boolean, irrational, unsigned integers, etc) through native Julia multiple dispatch.
-Furthermore, we utilize the Cartesian package to create auto generative code that can compute convolutions in any dimension.
-The process by the compiler is as follows:
-1) The dimensionality of the inputs is identified (let’s say both inputs are of dimension k)
-2) The k-dimensional convolution code is generated (if it has never been before)
-3) The inputs are processed by the auto-generated code.

-implement a fast N-dimensional convolution algorithm, optimized specifically for machine vision applications, and integrate into the high performance computing `Julia` platform

-`using Base.Cartesian`

 ```julia
 # direct version (do not check if threshold is satisfied)